hillaryAHR/LIB-201/narrative.md

 3. <b>Web-based writing should use web elements.</b> Purposefully break up your text with formatting elements (see next section), use hyperlinks where appropriate (to cite, to refer to other content, etc.), and include media to enhance the meaning of something.

 ### Check-in:
-Check your accesibility comprehension with the 1.Narrative check-in.
-LIB 201 students click <a href="https://muw.instructure.com/courses/17249/quizzes/68281">here</a>, and HO 303 students can <a href="https://muw.instructure.com/courses/16930/quizzes/68283">click here</a>.
+Check your accesibility comprehension with the <a href="https://muw.instructure.com/courses/19030/quizzes/75453">1.Narrative check-in</a>.

 # 2. Markdown

 Markdown is a very simple markup language (ha! did you catch that pun?!) used for writing for the web.
-Put simply, Markdown allows us to format our text (like *this* or **this**) using simple cues.
+Put simply, Markdown allows us to format our text using simple cues.
 All of our course lessons are written using Markdown, with some HTML here and there.
 Click the ```Raw``` button at the top of any lesson's screen to see what this looks like before being translated by your computer!
 It will show you the text-only version, resembling:

 ![Markdown file in a text editor with labels showing different kinds of formatting](https://github.com/hillaryAHR/LIB-201/blob/main/narrative-images/markdown-example.JPG)